 About village gallery

-sculpture and silver.
+and silver.
 We are Lalique specialists (and York’s official stockist), offer a bespoke jewellery service,

-and additionally have rolling exhibitions of work by local artists.
+and additionally have rolling exhibitions of work by mainly local artists.
 We’ve recently welcomed

-in the work of three new (to us) local artists …
+in the work of two new (to us) artists …

 Current 2D art selling exhibition

 Our latest exhibition is a bit different from our normal offering … “Scandinavian art”, or to be

 precise Scandinavian and some German art, features work from the 1950s up to the current day

 from a variety of companies, designers and artists.

 Our upstairs 2D art space has been taken over not by pictures, but ceramic wall plaques, floor